Icahn says 'dramatically undervalued' Apple should trade at $240

 Icahn was not immediately available for comment by phone.

-Reporting by Anya George Tharakan in Bengaluru and Sam Forgione; Editing by Saumyadeb Chakrabarty and Christian Plumb
+Reporting by Anya George Tharakan in Bengaluru and Sam Forgione; Editing by Saumyadeb Chakrabarty, Christian Plumb and Bernard Orr